KollinRT/PythonTextBasedGame/README.md

   and turn-based battles let you choose between attacks, spells, abilities and potions each round.
-- **Class variety** – begin as a stalwart player, arcane mage, agile ranger or supportive cleric, each with distinct stats and abilities.
+- **Class variety** – begin as a stalwart player, arcane mage, agile ranger or supportive cleric (who now opens with the restorative Healing Prayer spell), each with distinct stats and abilities.
 - **Inventory & potions** – players can equip weapons and armor, purchase items from shops, and consume potions that restore HP/MP.
 - **Fishing mini-game** – stepping on fishing tiles triggers a catch with gold